ppalucki/owca/docs/allocation.rst

 ------------

 Resource allocation interface allows to provide plugin with resource control logic.
-Such component can enforce isolation based on platform and resources usage metrics.
+Such component can enforce isolation based on platform and tasks resources usage metrics.

 To enable allocation feature, agent has to be configured to use ``AllocationRunner`` component.
 This runner requires `Allocator`_ component, to be provided.
 Allocation decisions are based